romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What are key components to include in a release strategy for developer workflows?
+Q: What are key components to include in a release strategy for developer workflows?
 <details><summary>Show the answer</summary><p>

 - **Scheduled deployment windows for stable releases**